|

 In its current incarnation, the process is an offshoot of the

 concentrated fruit juice industry.
-It was developed by orange growers
+It was developed by orange

 to reduce the costs of storage and shipping by concentrating the